cfnz/muirwik/README.md

 See notes below on MUI version 5, but also see the next note about Muirwik retirement.

 ## NOTE: Muirwik Probable Retirement
-It has been a good couple of years, I have learnt lots related to Kotlin, JS, Material UI, now MUI, and the Kotlin react wrappers.
-The Kotlin wrappers and the Material UI project have been updating fast, and I have not kept fully up.
+I have learnt lots related to Kotlin, JS, Material UI, now MUI, and the Kotlin react wrappers over the last couple of years.
+The Kotlin wrappers and the Material UI project have been updating fast, and I have not kept fully up-to-date.

 The [latest change](https://github.com/JetBrains/kotlin-wrappers/blob/d0ef539948e49f297720fd5f8d1bb848ceb62c5d/CHANGELOG.md)
 spells the future.
 Any code written using attrs (likely all of Muirwik apps) will need to be modified or use the legacy